bjt-user/Linux/vimscript.md

 ```
 The code above is like a `cat` on the current buffer piped into the command at arg1.

-WARNING: If you use '\n' instead of "\n" here you will get unexpected behaviour that is hard to debug!

 #### sleep

 `sleep 2` - sleep for 2 seconds\